shenjiaxing/shenjiaxing.github.io/_pages/about.md

 With over <span id='num_total'>NA</span> publications in top-tier journals (e.g., ACM TOIS, IEEE TMC, IEEE TKDE) and conferences (e.g., WWW, IEEE INFOCOM), Dr. Shen has established himself as a thought leader in applying cutting-edge AI techniques to solve complex challenges.
 His contributions have been recognized with two Best Paper Awards, including one at IEEE INFOCOM 2020, a premier venue for networking and communication research.

 Dr. Shen is passionate about bridging academia and industry by leveraging AI innovations to drive practical solutions.
 He actively seeks collaborations with industry partners to develop AI-powered systems that address pressing societal and business needs.
 His current projects include exploring **Personalized Large Language Models (LLMs)** for tailored applications in customer engagement, education, and beyond.
+By combining interdisciplinary expertise with a focus on impactful AI applications, Dr. Shen’s work is aimed at fostering innovation and delivering measurable value across diverse domains.

 <!-- I have contributed over <span id='num_total'>NA</span> publications to esteemed journals including ACM TOIS, ACM IMWUT, IEEE TMC, IEEE TKDE, IEEE TPDS, and JSAC as well as prestigious conferences such as WWW, IEEE INFOCOM, and IEEE ICDM.